 Love Cassandra Campbell - One of my favorite narrators!

 About the Author

-Melanie lives in Chicago with her husband, and near her two grown sons.
-In addition to writing, she puts her theatrical training to good use by being a member of the Penguin Random House Speakers Bureau.
+Melanie lives in Virginia with her husband.
+In addition to writing, she puts her theatrical training to good use by being a member of the Authors Unbound speakers bureau.
 When she isn't writing or speaking, she's reading.
 And always looking for new stories to tell.
-Website Goodreads Twitter
+Website